Borghese-Gladiator/next-pwa-home-cooking/README.md

 - `/queries` - old SQL queries that are not relevant here (since my data is all in `/app/src/utils/constants.js`)
 - `/archive` - previous project I forgot about that I just copy-pasted here cuz it's mostly the same

+## To Do
+- [ ] fix: retheme colors so primary is brighter than non-primary on dark mode
+- [ ] feat: dark mode via Material UI
+- [ ] feat: Responsive - support large monitors
+- [ ] feat: border colors on highlight
+- [ ] fix: migrate - move constants.js to constants.json

 <details>
 <summary>Old Changes</summary>